 The Need for Attention

-The need for attention runs deep within each of us.
+The need for attention and recognition runs deep within each of us.
 It starts early in childhood and if it is not sufficiently met with love it can persist throughout our lives.

 They get onto stages and sing out their desperation to the unseen millions who clamour to listen to them and identify with them.